ouillie/bazel-docker/README.md

 # `bazel-docker`

-A drop-in replacement for `bazel` that runs commands in a persistent Docker container.
+A drop-in replacement for `bazel` that runs commands in a *persistent* Docker container.

+Implemented as a standalone ~150-line Bash script.

+> [!WARNING]
+> Don't use this if there is a user account on your system named `_docker`
+> that runs Bazel commands.
+> There must be somebody&hellip;

 ## Background